StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 {% hint style="info" %}
 Note that the service token will only be displayed once.
-It's not possible to see the token again.
+It isn't possible to see the token again.
 {% endhint %}

 This command takes the following command line arguments: